Alocks/Alura-Data-Miner/README.md

 # Alura Scraper Documentation
 AluraLogin:
 -Login on the site.
 Only needed to crawl and scrap a formation.
--Uses AluraScraper and AluraScraper as subclasses, so you only need to create one object.
+-Uses AluraScraper and AluraCrawler as subclasses, so you only need to create one object.

 AluraScraper:
--scraps categoriesformations from formation page
+-scraps categories formations from formation page
 -scraps json requests from video links
 -Saves formation categories, formation category, and formations from a category in properties
 usage: AluraScraper.formations, AluraScraper.categories, AluraScraper.category